barbinbrad/bible/README.md

 :fire: Content
 ------
 Whether or not the bible is worthwhile is up to you to decide, *dear reader*.
-I've decided to scrape the the ASV version since it is in the public domain.
-But it would be awesome to have an open-source translation.
+From a content-perspective, the big problem is copyright.
+Bible translators do not share open-source values.
+To get around this problem, I've decided to scrape the the ASV version since it is in the public domain.
+Unfortunately, it's a bit old-Englishy.

 :mechanical_arm: Performance